acid-chicken/rkusa-jest-action/README.md

 }
 ```

-... or the Github repo:
+... or the GitHub repo:

 ```hcl
 action "Jest" {